rasika2012/openchoreo/docs/install-guide.md

 curl -sL https://raw.githubusercontent.com/choreo-idp/choreo/refs/heads/main/install/check-status.sh | bash
 ```

-Once you are done with the installation, you can try out our [samples](../samples) to get a better understanding of Choreo.
+Once you are done with the installation, you can try out our [samples](../samples) to get a better understanding of OpenChoreo.

 > [!TIP]
-> Refer to "Exposing the Choreo Gateway" section to learn how to access the components you create in Choreo via the external gateway.
+> Refer to "Exposing the OpenChoreo Gateway" section to learn how to access the components you create in OpenChoreo via the external gateway.

-## Install the Choreoctl
+## Install the choreoctl

 [//]: # (TODO: Refine this once we properly release the CLI as a binary.)

-`choreoctl` is the command-line interface for Choreo.
-With that, you can seamlessly interact with Choreo and manage your resources.
+`choreoctl` is the command-line interface for OpenChoreo.
+With that, you can seamlessly interact with OpenChoreo and manage your resources.

 ### _Prerequisites_